a16n-dev/react-dialog-async/README.md

   );
 };
 ```
-For a fully working example see the examples section below
+For fully working examples, see the examples section below
 # Examples

 For examples of usage with different UI frameworks such as Material UI & Bootstrap, see the [examples](https://github.com/alexn400/react-dialog-async/tree/main/examples) folder.